How to get a Virginia Marijuana Cultivation License

 - Sales would begin no earlier than January 1, 2024.

-Taxes established on the bill
+Taxes established on the cannabis license in Virginia

 - The Cannabis Equity Reinvestment Fund, administered by a 20-member Cannabis Equity Reinvestment Board, would direct funds to: